pivotal-cf/docs-pks/console-troubleshooting.hbs.md

 ## <a id="upgrade-fail-nvds-cvds"></a> TKGI MC is Unable to Upgrade the TKGI Control Plane After Migrating from N-VDS to VDS

 If you have an existing TKGI installation on a vSphere N-VDS network and migrate your network to VDS, TKGI MC will no longer be able to upgrade TKGI to a newer version.

 **Explanation**

 TKGI MC uses network resource MOIDs to manage network resources, allowing the Management Console to manage network resources with identical names.

 When converting a network from N-VDS to VDS, network resources are assigned new MOIDs.

 Although your existing TKGI Kubernetes cluster workloads continue to function, the Management Console configuration maintains stale network resource MOIDs and cannot upgrade the TKGI control plane.

 **Workaround**

 To upgrade TKGI MC after converting a network from N-VDS to VDS:

 1. Log in to the VM of your existing TKGI MC installation.
 1. To collect your network's current configuration:

     1. Export the `pks-management-server` container's IP as an environment variable:

         ```
         export MGMT_IP=`docker inspect  pks-mgmt-server --format='\{{.NetworkSettings.Networks.pks.IPAddress}}'`
         ```

     1. Query and save your data center list as a json file named `datacenter.json`:

         ```
         curl -u root  http://{$MGMT_IP}:8080/api/v1/inventory/vcenter/datacenter -X GET  -k  -H \
         "Content-type:application/json" > datacenter.json
         ```

     1. Review the exported `datacenter.json` file and note the data center MOID.
     1. Query and save your network list as a json file named `networks.json`:

         ```
         curl -u root  http://{$MGMT_IP}:8080/api/v1/inventory/vcenter/network?dc=DC-MOID -X GET   -k  -H \
         "Content-type:application/json" > networks.json
         ```
         Where `DC-MOID` is the data center MOID you noted in the previous step.

 1. To reconfigure TKGI MC with the current network resources MOIDs, do one of the following:
     * Configure TKGI MC in the TKGI MC YAML Editor, replacing the old MOIDs in your configuration with the current MOIDs.
     * Manually configure TKGI MC using a manifest file:
         1. Manually create a TKGI MC manifest file with the current network resources MOIDs:

             1. Export the TKGI MC manifest as a manifest file named `manifest.json`:

                 ```
                 curl -u root:Admin\ADMIN-PASSWORD  https://localhost/api/v1/deployment/manifest -X GET   -k  -H "Content-type:application/json" > manifest.json
                 ```
                 Where `ADMIN-PASSWORD` is the password for the admin account used in the command.

             1. Back up the exported manifest file.
             1. Review the `networks.json` file you exported above and note the `moid` and `type` values.
             1. Open the exported manifest file in an editor and change the `dep_network_moid` and `dep_network_type` values to the `moid` and `type` values you collected from the `networks.json` file.
             1. Save the revised manifest file.
         1. To restore your TKGI MC's ability to manage the TKGI network resources:

             1. Update TKGI MC with the revised manifest:

                 ```
                 curl -u root:Admin\ADMIN-PASSWORD  http://{$MGMT_IP}:8080/api/v1/deployment -X POST -d @manifest.json  -k  -H "Content-type:application/json"
                 ```

                 Where `ADMIN-PASSWORD` is the password for the admin account used in the command.

 1. To validate your TKGI MC's configuration:

     1. Open the TKGI MC UI.
     1. Review **Configuration** > **Deployment** and confirm that all statuses are either `SUCCESS` or `SKIPPED`.
     1. Review the **TKGI MC Wizard** and confirm the displayed **Network Information** is correct.

 1. To upgrade TKGI MC, deploy the TKGI MC OVA for the desired TKGI MC version.

 <hr>

-## <a id='log-insight'></a>Obtain the vRealize Log Insight Agent ID for Tanzu Kubernetes Grid Integrated Edition Management Console
+## <a id='log-insight'></a>Obtain the vRealize Log Insight Agent ID for {{  vars.product }} Management Console

-If you enabled integration with VMware vRealize Log Insight, Tanzu Kubernetes Grid Integrated Edition Management Console generates a unique vRealize Log Insight agent ID for the management console VM.
+If you enabled integration with VMware vRealize Log Insight, {{  vars.product }} Management Console generates a unique vRealize Log Insight agent ID for the management console VM.
 You must provide this agent ID to vRealize Log Insight so that it can pull the appropriate logs from the management console.

 You obtain the vRealize Log Insight agent ID as follows:

-1. Use SSH to log in to the Tanzu Kubernetes Grid Integrated Edition Management Console VM as `root` user.
+1. Use SSH to log in to the {{  vars.product }} Management Console VM as `root` user.
 1. Run the following command to obtain the ID:

     ```